MarcoKuehne/essex_summer_school_qta/README.md

 *Day 3 - July 13*

--	**Lecture**: Going from text to data.
-Preprocessing and feature selection.
-Deciding on the unit of analysis.
+-	**Lecture**: Advanced text representations.
+Risks of feature selection with unsupervised models.

 -	**Lab**: Importing textual data into R. Introduction to **quanteda** (Benoit _et al._, 2018) Creating a corpus of documents and adding metadata.
 Creating a document-feature matrix.